twitchard/twitchard.github.io/README.md

 ### For Acquaintances/Colleagues

+#### Chit Chat

+RJM includes support for chit chat within a number of topics, including:
+- The weather
+- Books (especially book recommendations)
+- Some TV Shows
+- New York City and its horrors
+- Dogs
+- Technology

+Chit chat about sports is not supported outside of the Olympics and the NBA playoffs.

+Chit chat about politics is not preferred.
+The RJM system will listen attentively to whatever your opinions, and echo back any sentiments it holds that may resonate with your own.
+Sincere chit-chat is unlikely.

 #### Meetings
 RJM typically operates according to EST, according to the Gregorian Calendar.
 It is possible to schedule a meeting with RJM via the voice interface or one of the several calendar integrations.
 Prepare as much as possible for the meeting ahead of time.